Unofficial Course Title: Electronics

 Spring 2026, Deep Springs College, Prof. Brian Hill

-A PDF of the Course Proposal and a PDF of the Preliminary Syllabus both containing much of the same information as is on these web pages.
+A PDF of the Course Proposal and a PDF of the Syllabus both containing much of the same information as is on these web pages.

 Detailed daily schedules will be kept retrospectively:

-In my mind (and possibly in nobody else’s), it is useful to crudely separate three eras of electronics history:
+To understand where this course fits into the electronics landscape, it is useful to crudely separate three eras of electronics history:

-What is the point, today, of going back to the technology of the 1970s and tinkering with circuits containing only discrete components or perhaps some simple integrated circuits, when a general-purpose chip with billions of transistors is already in your pocket, and most anybody with a little computer knowledge can program complicated things with no artistry at all?
+What is the point, today, of going back to the technology of the 1970s and tinkering with circuits containing only discrete components and some simple integrated circuits, when a general-purpose chip with billions of transistors is already in your pocket, and most anybody with a little computer knowledge can program complicated things with no electronics artistry at all?
 The point is to actually understand electronics, and be among the few empowered to do genuinely new things with electronics.

-The only prerequisite for this class is very good high school mathematics.
+The only prerequisite for this class is good high school mathematics.
 When I say “high school mathematics“ I am specifically distinguishing it from “college mathematics” even though many students on a college prep track take AP calculus while still in high school.
 More formally, what I am referring to by “high school mathematics” is the four years consisting of: Algebra I; Geometry (plane geometry with proofs); Algebra II (with trigonometry); and Precalculus (logarithms, exponentials, polynomials, rational functions, and infinite sequences and series).
 Good high school mathematics will make the mathematical descriptions of analog circuitry readily intelligible.

 If your high school mathematics is rusty, do not let that be a deterrent.
 It just means that you will have to work harder to polish it back up, and actually, this course is the perfect place to do that.